hackclub/hackclub/workshops/micro_bit_flappy_bird/README.md

 ## Prerequisites

-Extremely basic knowledge of any programming language.
 We are going to use JavaScript to code our micro:bit.
+So you should have good knowledge of JavaScript and some ES6 concepts.

 If you don't have the hardware, don't worry we'll use a simulator in this workshop.
 [Makecode's](https://makecode.microbit.org) micro:bit simulator is excellent!

 ## Getting Started

 A micro:bit is a tiny piece of hardware with many features.
-It a pocket-sized computer which performs according to your instructions.
-A micro USB cable is used to transfer the code from PC to micro:bit.
+It a pocket-sized computer which performs according to your instructions written in form of `program`.
+A micro USB cable is used to transfer the `program` from computer to micro:bit.

 ![micro:bit](https://cloud-kifx081bh.vercel.app/1microbit.jpg)

-A micro:bit can only do what you tell it to do.
-You can use different programming languages to write programs like [Makecode](https://makecode.microbit.org/), which you can use to code in code blocks or JavaScript.
+You can use different programming languages to program your micro:bit.
+You can use [Makecode](https://makecode.microbit.org/) to program in code blocks or JavaScript.
 You can also use [Python](https://python.microbit.org/v/2) to program a micro:bit.

 On the front face, it has 25 LEDs which we will use to display our game.
+And on the back face, it have some awesome pre-built sensors.

 These are the main parts of a micro:bit 👇